khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 ### When not to use

 - A card shouldn't be used for the sole purpose of styling a single block of content.
 Use available [utility classes](https://unpkg.com/browse/@gitlab/ui/src/scss/utilities.scss) instead.
-- If you're only displaying static text or items that don't require comparison or additional grouping, consider using a semantic list instead.
+- If you're only displaying static text or items that don't require comparison or additional grouping, consider using a semantic HTML list instead.
 - If you need to present or compare data, consider using a [table](/components/table) instead.
 - If you need to show a high level overview of a single data point, use a [single stat](/data-visualization/single-stat) component.